-Anthony Rowe is an associate professor in the Department of Electrical and Computer Engineering at Carnegie Mellon University.
+Anthony Rowe is a professor in the Department of Electrical and Computer Engineering at Carnegie Mellon University.
 His research interests are in networked real-time embedded systems with a focus on low-power wireless communication.
 His most recent projects have related to large-scale sensing for critical infrastructure monitoring and building energy-efficiency.
 His past work has led to dozens of hardware and software systems, four best paper awards, and several widely adopted open-source research platforms.
 He earned a Ph.D. in Electrical and Computer Engineering from Carnegie Mellon in 2010.

 Networked Embedded Systems: Integration with the Physical Environment

 2010 Ph.D., Electrical and Computer Engineering, Carnegie Mellon University

 2003 BS, Electrical and Computer Engineering, Carnegie Mellon University

 - cyber physical systems security and privacy

 - cyberphysical systems (CPS)

 - embedded systems security

 - energy and critical infrastructure security